PHONE: 888.936.9360

 In 1845, Dr. William Bowles, a physician from nearby Paoli, Indiana, built a three-story wooden framed hotel he named French Lick Springs Hotel.
 Bowles used his knowledge as a physician to explore the healing properties of the abundant mineral springs in this area.

-Outgoing mayor of Indianapolis, Tom Taggart, along with a small group of investors, formed the French Lick Hotel Company and bought the property in 1901.
+Outgoing mayor of Indianapolis, Thomas Taggart, along with a small group of investors, formed the French Lick Hotel Company and bought the property in 1901.
 Taggart’s improvements included enlarging the east wing (now known as the Spa Wing), encouraging the Monon Railroad to lay a special spur and run daily trains between Chicago and the front entrance of the hotel, and modernizing and expanding the mineral springs for which the hotel was becoming famous.
 He used the yellow "French Lick Brick," scagliola (faux marble) and Italian mosaic floors.
 He also built a new bottling house for water from his Pluto Spring for national distribution and brought electricity, a freshwater system and a trolley line to the town.

 While French Lick Springs Hotel was expanding, the game of golf was gaining popularity worldwide.
 In 1907, Taggart hired Tom Bendelow to design the resort’s first championship golf course, known at the time as the Springs Valley Golf Links Course.
 Bendelow’s design was completed by 1910.